Problem of the Week

 If you have a disability for which you are or may be requesting an accommodation, please contact both your instructor and the Services for Students with Disabilities office (119 University Union, 607-777-2686) as early in the term as possible.
 Note: extended time for the examinations may require special scheduling.

-The table below contains suggested problems from sections of our textbooks (Heffron or Matthews) in the format “Chapter:Section.Subsection.ProblemNumber”.
+The table below contains suggested problems from sections of our additional textbooks in the format “Chapter:Section.Subsection.ProblemNumber”.
 Your instructor may suggest other problems or exercises.
 These problems are for practice only and are not to be turned in.
-There will be graded homework assignments given through WebWork which should be done in the order indicated by your instructor.
-The order in which material is presented in class meetings will be determined by your instructor, and may not precisely follow the order in our textbooks.

 |Matrix operations, including the transpose.
 Linear system as a matrix equation||Matthews 2.1||3:III.1.13,14,15,16|